mitexleo/fediroma/docs/docs/installation/otp_redhat_en.md

 sudo systemctl enable akkoma
 ```

-If everything worked, you should see a response from Akkoma-BE when visiting your domain.
-You may need to install frontends like Akkoma-FE and Admin-FE; refer to [this guide](../administration/CLI_tasks/frontend.md) on how to install them.
+If everything worked, you should see a response from akkoma-be when visiting your domain.
+You may need to install frontends like akkoma-fe and admin-fe; refer to [this guide](../administration/CLI_tasks/frontend.md) on how to install them.

 If that didn't happen, try reviewing the installation steps, starting Akkoma in the foreground and seeing if there are any errors.